Research finds a lack of strong association between pelvic tilts and pain. (Photo by Nick Ng)

-The researchers Brekke et al.,said, “No evidence supports excessive anterior pelvic tilt as an isolated clinical disorder or pathology,” and having a cutoff point in determining what an excessive pelvic tilt means can be misleading because “sagittal balance can be individually regulated to maintain a proper posture.”
-(1)
+A 2020 study of non-surgical treatments for the anterior pelvic tilt reported “no evidence supports excessive anterior pelvic tilt as an isolated clinical disorder or pathology.” and having a cutoff point in determining what an excessive pelvic tilt means can be misleading because “sagittal balance can be individually regulated to maintain a proper posture.”

-In other words, each person has their own way to move and adapt, and no single range of anterior pelvic tilt can fit into everyone’s movement patterns and body.
+In other words, each person has their own way to move and adapt, and no single range of anterior pelvic tilt or posture can fit into everyone’s movement patterns.

 Gronski also said that pain “is a conscious experience that motivates us to take action, grabs our attention.”